-Nothing says comfort food like a good ‘ol peanut butter and jelly sandwich.
-But is this lunchbox favorite healthy for you?
-You bet it is!
-That is… if you make it the right way.
+Nothing says comfort food like a good ‘ol PB&J. But are peanut butter and jelly sandwiches healthy?
+You bet they are!
+That is… if you make them the right way.

 Follow these healthy peanut butter and jelly sandwich hacks to help you get the nutrients you need and help maintain a healthy diet.

 “From a nutritional standpoint, a PB&J sandwich is pretty good,” says Ryan D. Andrews, MS, MA, RD, RYT, CSCS, and author of A Guide to Plant-Based Eating.
 You’ve got protein, fat, and fiber, all of which can support a healthy diet, he says.

 Peanut butter is a good low carb source of protein, packing 7 g in a 2 tbsp. serving, and it’s brimming with vitamin E and minerals, like magnesium, calcium, and potassium.